bhisaac/5eFP/5eFP-SRD.md

 ## Path of the Warden

-You forge a spiritual and inspired connection to an elemental spirit that takes the form of an animal, functioning as a friend, guide, and protector.
+You forge a spiritual and inspired connection to an elemental spirit that takes on the appearance of an animal in your dreams and visions, functioning as a friend, guide, and protector.
 In battle, your spirit guide enhances your abilities, adding a touch of magic to your barbarian rage.

 ### Spirit Seeker

-Yours is a path that seeks attunement with the natural world, giving you a kinship with beasts, and you learn primordial.
+Yours is a path that seeks attunement with the natural world, giving you a kinship with beasts, and you learn the primordial language.
 You gain the ability to cast the _beast link_ and _speak with animals_ spells, but only as rituals (see _Spellcasting_).

 ### Elemental Spirit

 When you adopt this path, you choose an elemental spirit and gain its game feature.
-Your elemental spirit either provides you with a physical object that symbolically and mystically represents your bond—an amulet or similar adornment—that incorporates treasures of the natural world like crystals, stones, herbs, cuttings, fur, feathers, or other natural trinkets remenicant of your chosen elemental spirit.
+Your elemental spirit provides you with a physical object that symbolically and mystically represents your bond—an amulet or similar adornment—that incorporates treasures of the natural world like crystals, stones, herbs, cuttings, fur, feathers, or other natural trinkets reminiscent of your chosen elemental spirit.

 Your elemental spirit might be related to those listed here, but more appropriate to your homeland.
 For example, you could choose an earth elemental, a sand elemental, or a mud elemental instead of an earth elemental.

 **_Earth_.** While raging, you have resistance to all damage except psychic damage.
 The earth spirit makes you tough enough to stand up to any punishment.

-**_Air_.** The air spirit makes you into a predator who can weave through the fray with ease.
+**_Air_.** The air spirit lets you weave through the fray with ease.
 You gain the following features while you're raging and aren't wearing heavy armor.

 - Other creatures have disadvantage on opportunity attack rolls against you.
-- When you declare an Attack action on your turn, you may take the Dash action without discarding your action before or after making your attack.
+- When you declare an Attack action on your turn, you may take the Dash action without needing to discard your action before or after making your attack.

-**_Water_.** While you're raging, allies within 1 square of you gain pact tactics.
+**_Water_.** While raging, allies within 1 square of you gain advantage on melee attack rolls while you aren't incapacitated.
 The water spirit makes you a leader of hunters.

-> **_Pack Tactics_.** You gain advantage on an attack roll against a creature if at least one of your allies is within 1 square of the creature and the ally isn’t incapacitated.

-**_Fire_.** TBA.
+**_Fire_ (Rest 2).** The fire spirit grants you a fire attack with reach.
+While raging, you increase your range to up to 2 squares when taking the Attack action.
+The damage of your attack changes to fire.

 # Bard